intergrav/dev.css/README.md

 ### Footer

-Optionally, use the `<footer>` tag to create a large footer for your page.
+Optionally, use the `<footer>` tag to create a footer for your page.
 Only use this at the bottom of your `<body>`, or else it may look wonky.
 You can add whatever content in here that you'd like.

 ### Text